zwade/hakkit/README.md

 HakKit is a collection of tools, similar in vein to [pwnlib](http://pwntools.readthedocs.org/) that provides a number of resources for doing security and CTF tasks.

+In addition to providing security related tools, HakKit has a number of utilities that make it easier to write node scripts that interact with the outside world.

 Currently supported modules are:

  - [Tubes](/tubes)